ivanksinggih/single_machine_scheduling_BP_rule/README.md

 # Single Machine Scheduling using Binary Programming and Rule

 The single machine scheduling is formulated into a binary programming.
 This binary programming is solved using GUROBI.
-The problem is also solved using a rule (Shortest Processing Time/SPT).
+The problem is also solved using a rule (Shortest Processing Time/SPT) and local search.
+Both solution methods are coded in Python.

 ![image](https://user-images.githubusercontent.com/42261330/206990779-77e42e64-e3d4-4267-b644-0389f2eac919.png)